Transition Planning

 Description: Virginia's CTE Resource Center - Each year, the CTE Resource Center assists the VDOE in developing curriculum-related publications that address specific courses or programs, encourage collaboration between career/technical and academic disciplines, foster collaboration between career and technical education at the secondary and postsecondary levels, correlate with national standards and industry certification requirements, and enhance comprehensive school-improvement efforts.
 Staff...

-Description: This go-at-your-own-pace guide is for you to learn about the education and civil rights laws that protect them in K-12, higher education, and workforce settings, how to be a strong self-advocate during transition planning, and various opportunities for additional support that may be available.
+Description: Planning Your Future: A Guide To Transition - This go-at-your-own-pace guide is for you to learn about the education and civil rights laws that protect them in K-12, higher education, and workforce settings, how to be a strong self-advocate during transition planning, and various opportunities for additional support that may be available.
 If you are a high school student, college student, or new employee with a disability, this resource contains information that is helpful to you.

 Description: Topical Paper: Developing Work-Based Learning Internships - High-Quality Work-Based Learning (WBL) experiences are integral to career development and planning.
 WBL experiences relate to career interests, are informed by instructional preparation, and collaborate with community businesses and organizations.
 These experiences promote career awareness, exploration, and preparation.
 Virginia identified twelve different types of WBL experiences.
 One of the twelve types of experiences is a...